brucemack/brucemack.github.io/_posts/2024-06-13-verilog-clocks.md

 ## A Verilog Model of Multiple SMS Cards

 I developed a translation program that converts my digitized ALD format to Verilog.
-The translated scan of the clock generation ALD page (01.10.05.1) looks like this:
+The translated scan of part of the clock generation ALD page (01.10.05.1) looks like this:

 ~~~
   wire W_HIZ0_A;